home-assistant/developers.home-assistant/docs/frontend/custom-ui/custom-card.md

   }

   // The height of your card.
 Home Assistant uses this to automatically
-  // distribute all cards over the available columns. getCardSize() {
+  // distribute all cards over the available columns in masonry view getCardSize() {
     return 3;
+  }

+  // The rules for your card for sizing your card if the grid in section view getLayoutOptions() {
+    return {
+      grid_rows: 3,
+      grid_columns: 2,
+      grid_min_rows: 3,
+      grid_max_rows: 3,
+    };
   }
 }